harveylu/Company4U/README.md

 * AWS RDS
 * AWS EC2/Elastic Beanstalk

-### Local Software:
+### Local Software and configuration:
-* Java
+* JDK 8
-* Spring
+* Spring Framework 5.0
-* Intellij IDE
+* Eclipse 4.11.0
-* Tomcat
+* Apache-tomcat 9.0.19

-### Local configuration:

 ### How to set up and kick-off project from developer sandbox?
-Here include quick steps on how to compile and run your project on local machine (whichever you used, Mac or Windows either one).
+* Import the preject through Maven
+* Make sure Tomcat server runtime environment is enabled in Eclipse
+* Set up a Tomcat server for running this project
+* Select the project and run as the Tomcat server previously setup